Grzybek Reviews

 Magnet: Yes

 Single LED.
 New version of the popular SP40 model.
-The driver temperature control is a bit aggressive, but it shouldn’t oscilate as much in real world use.
+The driver temperature control is a bit aggressive, but it shouldn’t oscillate as much in real world use.
 Because of the shallow reflector, the light creates a pretty wide spill* with a focused hotspot*.
-There is pretty substancial tint-shift visible in the beam.
+There is pretty substantial tint-shift visible in the beam.

 The headband is made of rubber with two loops for the headlamp.